spatialthoughts/qgis-tutorials/source/docs/3/animating_time_series.rst

   .. image:: /static/3/animating_time_series/images/14.png
       :align: center

-15. Click on the ``...`` :guilabel:`Output directory` to choose the directory at which the images will be saved.  :guilabel:`Extent` using select the :menuselection:`Calculate from Layer --> ne_10_land` layer.
-Click save
+15. Click on the ``...`` :guilabel:`Output directory` to choose the directory at which the images will be saved.

   .. image:: /static/3/animating_time_series/images/15.png
       :align: center